NitinKhare/trader/README.md

 - **Paper and live broker** support via a broker-agnostic interface
 - **Dhan API v2 integration** for orders, holdings, funds, and historical data
 - **Automated stop-loss orders** placed immediately after entry fill confirmation
+- **Trailing stop-loss** adjusts SL upward as price moves in your favor to lock in profits
 - **Order status polling** with configurable interval and timeout
 - **Continuous market-hour polling** for trade execution and exit monitoring
 - **Position persistence and reconciliation** across engine restarts
 - **Dynamic capital tracking** from live broker balance
+- **Postback-driven position updates** via Dhan webhook for real-time trade lifecycle management

 ### Risk Management
 - **9 hard risk rules** that cannot be overridden by strategy or AI